Superflare: Single events from cosmogenic isotopes

 If these events are presumed to be produced by energetic particles from large flares, it is not easy to estimate the particle energy in the flare or compare it with known events.
 The Carrington event does not appear in the cosmogenic records, and neither did any other large particle event that has been directly observed.
 The flux of particles must be estimated by calculating production rates of radiocarbon, and then modelling the behaviour of the CO_{2} once it has entered the carbon cycle; the fraction of the created radiocarbon taken up by trees depends to some extent on that cycle.
 The energetic particle spectrum of a solar flare varies considerably between events; one with a 'hard' spectrum, with more high-energy protons, will be more efficient at producing a ^{14}C increase.
-The most powerful flare which also had a hard spectrum that has been observed instrumentally took place in February 1956 (the beginning of nuclear testing obscures any possible effects in the ^{14}C record); it has been estimated that if a single flare were responsible for the AD 774/5 event it would need to be 25–50 times more powerful than this.
-One active region on the Sun may produce several flares over its lifetime, and the effects of such a sequence would be aggregated over the one-year period covered by a single ^{14}C measurement; however, the total effect would still be ten times greater than anything observed in a similar period in modern times.
+The most powerful flare that also had a hard spectrum that has been observed instrumentally took place in February 1956 (the beginning of nuclear testing obscures any possible effects in the ^{14}C record); it has been estimated that if a single flare were responsible for the AD 774/5 event it would need to be 25–50 times more powerful than this.
+One active region on the Sun may produce several flares over its lifetime, and the effects of such a sequence would be aggregated over the one-year period covered by a single ^{14}C measurement; the total effect would still be ten times greater than anything observed in a similar period in modern times.

 Solar flares are not the only possibility for producing the cosmogenic isotopes.
 A long or short gamma-ray burst has been initially proposed as a possible cause of the AD 774/5 event.
-However, this explanation turned out to be very unlikely, and the current paradigm is that these events are caused by extreme solar particle events.
+This explanation turned out to be very unlikely, and the current paradigm is that these events are caused by extreme solar particle events.